senadkurtisi/Hotel-Management-System/README.md

 3. Owner

 #### Regular
-Regular employees can only chech in new guests, check out current guests, make an order for a specific room(current guest) or search for information about specific room.
+Regular employees can only check in new guests, check out current guests, make an order for a specific room(current guest) or search for information about specific room.